 You can learn a lot from a nonprofit about education, health, the environment of whatever interests you.
 Nonprofit organizations are typically excellent at understanding the cause related to the mission.
 If you want to dive deep into an area and know it well, a nonprofit board is a great place to help you gain insight.

 This journey can be tiring if you don’t know how to best go about it.
-That’s why we have compiled a top five list to get you started on your board of directors journey.
+That’s why we have compiled 3 key tips and 5 key questions to get you started on your board of directors journey.

 Identify what your true passions are and where you want to volunteer your time to make a difference.
 You can do this by writing down your favorite causes or determine if hoping the homeless is your top priority, providing shelter to animals or advocating for environmental causes.
 Do you want to help an organization directing helping individuals in need or an organization advocating for system change?